semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 Well, after this little theoretical part, it is time for us to be back in the essence of Elasticsearch: the full-text search.

-I would like to introduce you the **compound queries**.
+I would like to introduce to you the **compound queries**.
 In the previous article, we went through some basic queries available in Elasticsearch, such as the *term query* or the *match query*.

 But what if we want to connect multiply queries between them, to perform more precise search?

 ### The boolean query

-The first compound query I want to introduc is the **boolean query**.
+The first compound query I want to introduce is the **boolean query**.
 The boolean query allows you to **connect multiple queries to get a boolean value**.

 With three keywords that are *should*, *must* et *must_not*, you will be able to define some inbound rules